 OK, I have to admit it took me several viewings to come to fully appreciate the timeless classic that is “A Christmas Story.”
-I didn’t like it at first because I thought it was too saccharine, but came to understand the sublime (and not so sublime) details of a child’s Christmas wishes for a single gift and all the accompanying run up to the big day.
-The Christmas season gets started earlier and earlier each year (it’s no longer just Black Friday, stores open now on Thanksgiving Day afternoon with Christmas savings) and so you get a chance to do your own movie marathon of “A Christmas Story.”
-So, sit back (or watch as you walk by doing chores) and enjoy one of what I consider the best two Christmas films ever made.
+I didn’t like it at first because I thought the flick was too saccharine, but came to appreciate the sublime (and not so sublime) details of a child’s Christmas wishes and all the accompanying run up to the big day.
+The Christmas season gets started earlier and earlier each year (it’s no longer just Black Friday, stores open now on Thanksgiving Day afternoon for Christmas shoppers) and so you get a chance to do your own movie marathon of “A Christmas Story.”
+Now, sit back (or watch as you walk by doing chores) and enjoy one of what I consider the best two Christmas films ever made.
 Hint: the other is “National Lampoon’s Christmas Vacation” (click here for my review).

 ‘A Christmas Story’

-(1983; 94 minutes; rated PG; directed by Bob Clark and starring Peter Billingsley, Melinda Dillon and Darren McGavin; and this film runs almost continuously each holiday season on cable movie channels – and has a traditional 24-hour marathon beginning Christmas Eve on TBS)
+(1983; 94 minutes; rated PG; directed by Bob Clark and starring Peter Billingsley, Melinda Dillon and Darren McGavin; the film runs almost continuously each holiday season on cable movie channels – and has a traditional marathon beginning Christmas Eve on TBS)

 YOU’LL SHOOT YOUR EYE OUT!

 I would have to believe that “A Christmas Story” is the most viewed Christmas film of all time.
 After the movie’s run in theaters it went to video.
-After going to video it became a staple running several times a week on cable networks and now for several years has run as a 24-hour marathon each year on TBS beginning Christmas Eve (tonight beginning at 8) and running throughout Christmas Day.
+After going to video it became a staple running several times a week on cable networks and now for several years has run as a 24-hour marathon each year on TBS beginning Christmas Eve and running into Christmas Day.
 Whew!
 That’s the mark of a great Christmas film.